Orhan92/orhan-albayati-web-project/log-book-orhan-albayati.md

 **2021-02-18** | **11:50**

-- Added Media Querys to the box content p-elements
+- Added Media Querys to the box-content p-elements
 - Removed test-index.html
 - Removed google login from the page and replaced it with my own former login / register section.
 - Created new issue to make login / register section work with a different kind of solution.